pbakota/java-realtime-board/README.md

 ## Build & run

 The project used GNU make files to build and package the services.
-There are a couple of targets that can be used from "source" folder:
+There are a couple of targets that can be used from the "source" folder:

 ```text
 make                  - This will build everything